Buchatech/dadjokes/README.md

 *Get ready to laugh!*

 ## App Purpose
-I built this app for a course about building a basic JavaScript app.
-This is a fun app that can be used for learning.
-Feel free to use this code to get started with JavaScript.
+I built this basic JavaScript app to be used for learning.
+Feel free to use this repo to get started with JavaScript.

 ## App Architecture
 This app consists of: